Supalosa/supalosa-chronodivide-bot/README.md

 This will create a replay (`.rpl`) file that can be [imported into the live game](https://game.chronodivide.com/).

 ## Playing against the bot
+Contact the developer of Chrono Divide for details if you are seriously interested in playing against a bot (this one or your own).

 ## Debugging